Zamora, Spain

 Zamora ([θaˈmoɾa]) is a city and municipality of Spain located in the autonomous community of Castile and León.
 It is the capital of the province of Zamora.
 The city straddles the Duero river.
 With its 24 characteristic Romanesque style churches of the 12th and 13th centuries it has been called a "museum of Romanesque art".
 Zamora is the city with the most Romanesque churches in all of Europe.
-The most important celebration in Zamora is the Holy Week.
+The most important celebration in Zamora is Holy Week.

 Zamora is part of the natural comarca of Tierra del Pan and it is the head of the judicial district of Zamora.

 History

+Antiquity

 The city was founded early in the Bronze Age and was later occupied during the Iron Age by the Celtic people of the Vacceos who called it Ocalam.

 After the Roman victory over the Lusitanian hero Viriathus the settlement was named by the Romans Occelum Durii or Ocellodurum (literally, "Eye of the Duero").
 During Roman rule it was in the hands of the Vaccaei, and was incorporated into the Roman province of Hispania Tarraconensis.
 It was on the road from Emerita (modern Mérida) to Asturica Augusta (modern Astorga).
 (Ant.
 Itin. pp. 434, 439).

 Two coins from the reign of the Visigothic king Sisebuto, show that it was known at the time as "Semure".